Logo

-Tammy Suzanne Green Baldwin was born on February 11,1962 and is an American lawyer and politician who has served as the junior United States senator from Wisconsin since 2013.
+Tammy Suzanne Green Baldwin was born on February 11,1962 and is an American politician and lawyer serving since 2013 as the junior United States senator from Wisconsin.

 2.